- Check in Settings -> General -> About to see what Version the device is currently running.

 It looks at using all of the latest parental controls that are built into these powerful devices and how to set them up for your child - Screen Time, Content and Privacy Restrictions, Guided Access, Password control, Location tracking and more.

 It also looks at iCloud setup, resolving issues with iCloud accounts in the family, setting up an iCloud Family and how to then control your child's Screen Time setup - remotely - from a parent's device, ways that your child can by-pass your controls and more.

-This edition, published in January 2021, covers all the latest features of iOS / iPadOS 15.
+This edition, published in January 2022, covers all the latest features of iOS / iPadOS 15.
 Purchase in paperback or digital (PDF) format.

 Do you prefer to watch a video that describes how to set up your child's device?